xavierpok/tp/docs/DeveloperGuide.md

 **MSS**

-1. User lists contacts (UC01).
-2. User requests to add a contact.
+1. User requests to add a contact.
-3. Connexion adds the contact.
+2. Connexion adds the contact.

     Use case ends.